WesleyBryie/ChumBucket/wiki/megathread.md

-*Make sure your adblocker is on before visiting any of the linked websites*. uBlock Origin is recommended (See page below, Privacy and Security).
+*Make sure your adblocker is on before visiting any of the linked websites*. uBlock Origin is recommended (See the `Tools` page below).

 ## [► Related / Alternative Subreddits](https://www.reddit.com/r/Piracy/wiki/megathread/related_subreddits)